Sir Robert Hutchison, 1st Baronet: Published works

-The most well known among the books that Sir Robert Hutchison authored is probably his Clinical Methods, which he first published in 1897, while working as Assistant Physician in the Royal London Hospital.
-He subsequently saw through the next 13 editions of the book, with the help, for the first eight editions, of Dr Harry Rainy MA FRCP (Ed) FRSE, who was a tutor of Clinical Medicine at the Royal Infirmary of Edinburgh, and later with Dr Donald Hunter, a British physician, and then from 1949, with Dr Donald Hunter and Dr Richard Bomford.
-The 13th edition was published in 1956 by Dr Donald Hunter and Dr Richard Bomford without Dr Hutchison's assistance.
+Hutchison wrote Clinical Methods, which he first published in 1897, while working as Assistant Physician in the Royal London Hospital.
+He subsequently saw through the next 13 editions of the book, with the help, for the first eight editions, of Dr Harry Rainy MA FRCP (Ed) FRSE, who was a tutor of Clinical Medicine at the Royal Infirmary of Edinburgh, and later with Donald Hunter, a British physician, and then from 1949, with Hunter and Dr Richard Bomford.
+The 13th edition was published in 1956 by Hunter and Bomford without Hutchison's assistance.
 The book has been translated into many languages.
 The book is considered a standard book of reference on clinical skills for medical students, and is now in its 24th edition.

-His another well known book, the Food and the Principles of Dietetics, was published in 1900.
+His book, the Food and the Principles of Dietetics, was published in 1900.
 In 1904, he also published a book on paediatric diseases, the "Lectures on Diseases of Children".
 In 1951, marking Dr Hutchison's 80th birthday, the Archives of Disease in Childhood, a peer reviewed medical journal, listed his 14 books and 260 other writings on paediatric subjects in its issue.